jaredhanson/passport-hotp/README.md

 The `setup` callback accepts a previously authenticated `user` and calls `done` providing a `key` and `counter` used to verify the HOTP value.
-Authentication fails value is not verified.
+Authentication fails if the value is not verified.

 After successful authentication, the `resync` callback is invoked to synchronize the counter values on the server and on the token.